by Martin Maenza, partially adapted from Hawk and Dove v2 #5 by Barbara and Karl Kesel and Chris Wozniak

 “Where’s Hawk?” a number of folks whispered.

 Sudden Death overheard them.
 “Forget that loser.
 No one could survive that close to ground zero, except yours truly.”
-He eyed Renee Laisaille in the crowd.
-“OK, now where were we before that costumed bozo cut in?”
+He eyed Renee Lasaille in the crowd.
+“Okay, now where were we before that costumed bozo cut in?”

 As the explosive youth stepped toward them, the crowd let out a collective gasp.
 Some began to point beyond Sudden Death.
 “What?” he asked as he spun around.

 Stepping tall and proud from the smoke was Hawk.
 His costume was a bit torn in various spots, as if he had been shot at.
 His face was bruised, and blood dripped from his swollen nose.
 But, for the most part, Hawk looked as though he couldn’t be counted out of this fight yet.
 “Again,” he stated with cocky grin, “first lesson: don’t mess with Hawk!”

 “And that goes for his friends, too!” a voice from the sky stated.